resilar/HotFinger/README.md

 stack-based argument passing of stdcall often produces more compact code (for example, the encoding of `MOV ECX, 42` is 5 bytes long, whereas `PUSH 42` takes only 2 bytes).
-Shorter instruction encodings can yield significant performance improvements due to potentially more efficient cache usage.
+Shorter instruction encodings can yield significant performance improvements due to potentially more efficient cache utilization.

 #### Why no `invoke` or control-flow macros?